flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Q: In baccarat, if the player has an Ace and a 9, and the banker has a Jack and a 3, how will the outcome be handled?
 Q: In baccarat, if the player has a 2 and a 3, and the banker has a Queen and an Ace, how will the outcome be handled?
 Answer: In specific situations, the player (also known as 'player' or 'punto') and the banker (also known as 'bank' or 'banco') may be required to draw a third card in Baccarat.
 These rules are based on the total value of the first two cards dealt to the player and banker.
 The specific rules are as follows:
-If the player's initial two-card total is between 0 and 6, a third card may be drawn based on specific rules.
+If the player's hand totals 0, 1, 2, 3, 4 or 5 a third card is automatically drawn for the players hand unless the banker's hand consists of a natural 8 or natural 9.
-If the player's initial two-card total is 7, 8, or 9, no third card will be drawn for the player.
+If the player's hand totals 6 or 7 the decision is to stand.
+A card will then be drawn automatically for a banker's hand that totals 0, 1, 2, 3, 4 or 5.
 If a third card is drawn for the players hand, the decision to draw a third card for the bankers hand is made automatically according to standard casino rules as below.

 |Total of First Two Cards |Draw when the players third card is |Stand when the players third card is